Nguyễn Hai Long

-Nguyễn Hai Long (born 27 August 2000) is a Vietnamese professional footballer who plays as a midfielder for V.League 1 club Hà Nội and the Vietnamese national team.
+Nguyễn Hai Long (born 27 August 2000) is a Vietnamese professional footballer who plays as a midfielder for V.League 1 club Hà Nội and the Vietnam national team.

 Club career

 Born in Quảng Ninh, Hai Long had always shown a passion for football from a young age and soon trained at Viettel Football Center.
 He and Viettel became national U-13 runners-up and U-15 champions before returning to train for Than Quảng Ninh in 2015.
 Five years later, he debuted in the V.League.

 In October 2021, Hà Nội quickly recruited Hai Long from a disbanding Than Quảng Ninh on a 5-year contract.

 International career

 Youth

 In 2020, Park Hang-seo called Hai Long up to the Vietnam U22 squad.

 Senior

 In May 2021, Hai Long received his first call up to the Vietnam national team.
 He made his international debut in a friendly game against Jordan on 1 June 2021.

 In December 2023, Hai Long was named in Vietnam's preliminary squad for the 2023 AFC Asian Cup and was later included in the final 26-men squad but didn't make a single appearance in the tournament.

 On 9 December 2024, Hai Long scored his first international goal during the 2024 ASEAN Championship against Laos.
 During the 2024 ASEAN Championship finals 2nd leg, Hai Long scored the last goal of the tournament – an empty net goal against Thailand.

+Hai Long in a 2025 match.